eigenkarmanetwork/EKN/README.md

-# Eigen Trust Network (ETN)
+# EigenKarma Network (EKN)

 Trust is powerful.
 Knowing who is capable, value aligned, or has done good work in the past is extremely valuable for all sorts of decisions, but currently it takes lots of effort to collect this information.
 Imagine if you could leverage your trust network's collective knowledge to get a read of hundreds or thousands of times as many people, with minimal effort!

 That is what EigenTrust Network is creating.
 We use an algorithm similar to Google's PageRank to model trust propagation, setting the subjective source of all trust to each individual.
 So that from your personal view of the network you can see how much of your trust has flowed to anyone else.

-This specific repository is for the ETN API.
+This specific repository is for the EKN API.
 You can view `app.py` to see all the routes which exist in `etn/routes/`.

 ## How to Use

-If you're wanting to use the ETN as a regular user, you may want to go to [our website](https://www.eigentrust.net) where you can sign up and begin trusting people!
+If you're wanting to use the EKN as a regular user, you may want to go to [our website](https://www.eigenkarma.net) where you can sign up and begin trusting people!

 If you're a service provider, or wanting to use the API directly, you've come to the right place!

 ### API Documentation

 All our API routes accept both JSON and Standard POST syntax.
-Our base URL is `https://eigentrust.net:31415`, for example our register user route is `https://eigentrust.net:31415/register_user`
+Our base URL is `https://eigenkarma.net:31415`, for example our register user route is `https://eigenkarma.net:31415/register_user`

 #### Registration Routes